 Born in Belgrade and brought to Toronto as an infant.
-Grew up in Scarborough and Pickering; attended the University of Toronto.
-Graduated from Centennial College for journalism.
-Earned a graduate certificate in creative writing from the Humber School for Writers — the course offered free admission to the winner of the Toronto Star Short Story Contest.
+Grew up in Scarborough and Pickering, attended the University of Toronto, graduated from Centennial College for journalism.
+Earned a graduate certificate in creative writing from the Humber School for Writers — Humber offered free admission to the winner of the Toronto Star Short Story Contest.
 I am grateful for that opportunity.

-Currently a freelance journalist — bylines (under my maiden name) include StarMetro, Toronto Star, CBC Docs, Toronto Storeys, The Globe and Mail.
+Also a freelance journalist — bylines (under my legal name) include Storeys.com, StarMetro, Toronto Star, CBC Docs and The Globe and Mail, among others.